Substitutions in Console.WriteLine#

 Hello, _____!

-and you can fill in the name of the person greeted, and combine
+You can fill in the name of the person greeted and combine

 given text with a chosen insertion.
 C# has a similar